mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 ### Model Performance

-The classification model demonstrated robust performance across multiple land cover classes, as evidenced by the out-of-sample mean confusion matrix with a Cohen's Kappa score of 0.82 and F1-micro score of 0.84 (Table \ref{tab:metrics}, indicating substantial agreement between predicted and actual classifications.
+The classification model demonstrated robust performance across multiple land cover classes, as evidenced by the out-of-sample mean confusion matrix with a Cohen's Kappa score of 0.82 and F1-micro score of 0.85 (Table \ref{tab:metrics}, indicating substantial agreement between predicted and actual classifications.
 Remember that each field is treated as a ‘group’ in the group k-fold procedure to ensure that pixels from the same field are not split between the testing and training groups.
 The confusion matrix (Figure \ref{fig:oos_confusion}) shows high diagonal values for most classes, highlighting the model's ability to accurately identify specific land covers.
-For instance, rice, maize and urban categories achieved classification accuracies of 92%, 82% and 94%, respectively.
-Other well-classified categories included millet, sunflower, tidal, water, shrubs, and forest, each with over 74% accuracy.
+For instance, rice and maize achieved out-of-sample classification accuracies of 92% and 82%, respectively.
+Other well-classified categories included millet, sunflower, tidal, water, shrubs, and forest, each with over 73% accuracy.
 However forest is primarily confused with the category shrub, which is likely a result of poor training data and the difficulty of visually determining trees versus shrubs from high-res imagery without the benefit of field visits.

-Categories such as sorghum, sunflower and cotton displayed moderate confusion with other classes, indicating potential areas for model improvement, especially in distinguishing features that are common between similar crop types.
+Categories such as sorghum, cassava and cotton displayed moderate confusion with other classes, indicating potential areas for model improvement, especially in distinguishing features that are common between similar crop types.
+Confusion between cassava and maize might reflect intercropping practices, where cassava is grown alongside other crops, making it difficult to isolate in the satellite imagery.
+The model's performance on these classes suggests that additional discriminative features or more extensive training data may be necessary to further enhance classification accuracy for these crops.

 \begin{figure}[H]
     \centering
-    \includegraphics[width=0.8\linewidth]{/home/mmann1123/Documents/github/YM_TZ_crop_classifier/writeup/figures/final_confusion_no_other_final_model_selection_no_kbest_no_other_30_LGBM_kappa_3.png} % Adjust the path and options
+    \includegraphics[width=0.8\linewidth]{/home/mmann1123/Documents/github/YM_TZ_crop_classifier/writeup/figures/final_confusion_no_other_model_selection_feature_selection_no_otherLGBM_kappa_3.png} % Adjust the path and options
     \caption{Out of Sample Confusion Matrix}
     \label{fig:oos_confusion} %can refer to in text with \ref{fig:oos_confusion}
 \end{figure}